Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 <br>

 ![DebuggerCheck](/images/AsyncRat/DebuggerCheck.png)
-Check if the executable is running in a debugger
+Checks if the executable is running within a debugger
 <br>
 <br>

 ![OSCheck](/images/AsyncRat/OSCheck.png)
-Checks if the PC is running in xp
+Checks if the device is running on Windows XP
 <br>
 <br>
 <br>